exflickr/flamework/README.md

 ## Tests

-If you have perl's <a href="http://search.cpan.org/dist/Test-Harness/">Test::Harness</a> installed (you almost certainly do), you can run the tests using:
+If you have `make` and and recent `perl` installed (you almost certainly do), you can run the tests using:

-    prove --exec 'php' tests/*.t

-Test coverage is in great need of improving.
+    make test

+If you also have `xdebug` and `PHP_CodeCoverage` installed, you can generate test coverage information:

+    make cover

+Test coverage needs some serious improvement.

 ## Vagrant